All Episodes

 My publisher is extremely happy.

-He was telling me this week he has never pre-sold as many books as he has prior to release as he has with this book.
+As a point of fact, he was telling me this week he has never pre-sold as many books as he has prior to release as he has with this form.

 Well, I can see why.